Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering

-\subsection{\oursl: Training-Free Multimodal Evidence Highlighting}
+\subsection{Training-Free Multimodal Evidence Highlighting}

-\ours, in the first single token generation, identifies query-relevant visual regions and textual evidence directly from the model internal attention dynamics and exposes them explicitly during the full answer generation.
-Our approach operates by extracting attention signals from the pretrained MLLM, filtering spurious activations caused by attention sinks, and highlighting the resulting evidence through lightweight prompt markers at inference time.
+During an initial analysis stage, \ours generates a single token and uses the internal attention dynamics of the model to identify query-relevant visual regions and textual evidence.
+These cues are then explicitly exposed to the model during full answer generation.
+Our approach operates by extracting attention signals from the pretrained MLLM, filtering spurious activations caused by attention sinks while discarding irrelevant information, and highlighting the resulting evidence through lightweight prompt markers at inference time.

 \tit{Self-Guided Visual Evidence Selection} On the visual side, our objective is to identify the image regions that are truly relevant for answering the query by exploiting the model internal attention between the question tokens $\mathbf{X}_T$ and the visual tokens $\mathbf{X}_V$ as an \textit{implicit relevance signal}.